lammps/lammps/doc/src/Run_options.rst

    0 1 2 4 5 6 8 9 10
    3 7 11

-See the "processors" command for how to insure processors from each partition could then be grouped optimally for quad-core nodes.
+See the "processors" command for how to ensure processors from each partition could then be grouped optimally for quad-core nodes.

 If the keyword is *custom*, then a file that specifies a permutation